History of British Airways

-Origins and formation
+1910s to 1970s: Origins and expansion

-On 31 March 1924, Britain's four pioneer airlines that started up in the immediate post war period—Handley Page Transport, British Marine Air Navigation Co Ltd, Daimler Airways and Instone Air Line—joined to form Imperial Airways Limited, developing routes throughout the British Empire to India, some parts of Africa and later to Canberra, Australia.
-Meanwhile, a number of smaller UK air transport companies had begun operating, and by 1935 many of these had merged to form the original privately owned British Airways Ltd. Following a government review, Imperial Airways and British Airways were nationalised in November 1939 to form the British Overseas Airways Corporation (BOAC).
+British Airways earliest corporate ancestor is the first British airline, Aircraft Transport and Travel (AT&T), which was founded on 5 October 1916 as a subsidiary of Airco, an aircraft manufacturer.
+AT&T operated the world's first daily scheduled international flight for commercial aviation on 25 August 1919.
+Birmingham Small Arms Company (BSA) established Daimler Air Hire on 7 June 1919 and acquired AT&T and its parent Airco in 1920.
+After the Airco subsidiary, including AT&T, filed for bankruptcy, BSA acquired its aircraft from the liquidator and combined these assets with Daimler Air Hire to form Daimler Airway in 1921.
+On 31 March 1924, Daimler Airway joined with three other pioneer airlines that started up during the immediate post war period—Handley Page Transport (established in 1919), Instone Air Line (1919), and British Marine Air Navigation Co Ltd (1923)—to form Imperial Airways.
+Imperial developed routes throughout the British Empire to India, some parts of Africa and later to Canberra, Australia.
+Meanwhile, a number of smaller UK air transport companies had begun operating, and by 1935 many of these had merged to form the privately owned British Airways Ltd. Following a government review, Imperial Airways and British Airways were nationalised in November 1939 to form the British Overseas Airways Corporation (BOAC).

 Post-war, BOAC continued to operate the majority of long-haul services in Britain, other than routes to South America; these were flown by British South American Airways, which was merged back into BOAC in 1949.
-Continental European and domestic flights were flown by a new nationalised airline, British European Airways Corporation (BEA), which compulsorily took over the scheduled services of existing UK independent airlines.
+Continental European and domestic flights were flown by a new nationalised airline, British European Airways (BEA), which compulsorily took over the scheduled services of existing UK independent airlines.
 On 2 May 1952, BOAC became the world's first airline to operate jet airliners; the inaugural flight with the de Havilland Comet 1 was from London to Johannesburg.
 However, the Comet's service introduction was plagued by structural problems and accidents, leading to its withdrawal in 1954 and replacement with the upgraded Comet 4 models in 1958.